haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From BPRE0, 1AA374:
+# From BPRE0, 1AB6A8:
-trainerbattle 07 "ELI & ANNE" 0 <1C19E5> <1845D0> <184616>
+trainerbattle 07 "LIA & LUC" 0 <1C2F41> <187C6F> <187CF2>
 {
-ELI: Our twin power became even
-better!
+LIA: You know my brother just
+became a TRAINER, right?

+I want to make him better, so I
+need your help again.
 }
 {
-ELI: But\.
-We used our twin power\.
+LIA: That's no way to treat my
+little brother!
 }
 {
-ELI: We can't battle if you don't
+LIA: I want to battle together
+with my little brother.

-have two POKéMON.
+Don't you have two POKéMON?
 }
 ```
 Notes: